PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Types of Complexity Classes/Introduction.md

 NP class stands for Non-deterministic Polynomial Time.
 It is the collection of decision problems(problems with a “yes” or “no” answer) that can be solved by a non-deterministic machine in polynomial time.

-- The solutions of the NP class are hard to find
+- The solutions of the NP class are hard to find because this solved by a non-deterministic machine.
-- The solutions are easy to verify.
+- But The solutions are easy to verify.

 - To check prime number.
 - Integer Factorization.